Promoting the rule of law – Rights and security for all Afghans

 Overall term: 2003 to 2017

 The project advises the government on the reform of the justice sector.
-It supports the production of teaching manuals and organises training and training materials for the staff of the judicial structures.
-In the districts, civil cases are often resolved by so-called Huqooq offices.
-The project offers further education and mentoring for the staff of these offices, to give them the knowledge they need to make decisions in accordance with current laws.
-Thanks to regular interactions with other representatives of the judiciary and administration, cooperation between these and the Huqooq offices is gradually improving.
+It supports the development of teaching materials, organises training and produces training material for employees of the judicial structures.
+In the districts, state-run centres for arbitration and legal advice known as Huquq offices often settle civil disputes.
+The project provides training and mentoring services for the staff of these offices, enabling them to take decisions in line with valid laws and in full consideration of women’s rights.
+Thanks to regular meetings involving the Huquq offices and other representatives of the judiciary and administration, cooperation between them is continually improving.

-The project organises exchanges between the police and community representatives in order to build people’s trust in the former.
-It uses newspaper supplements, brochures, posters and radio and TV broadcasts to inform people about their options for legal advice and access to the law.
+In order to raise the level of trust in the police within the population, the project organises exchanges between representatives of the police force and local communities.
+It uses newspaper supplements, brochures, posters, radio and TV broadcasts, and theatre performances to inform people about the availability of legal advice and access to the law.

-Since the Afghan Independent Bar Association opened its office, the number of lawyers in Kunduz has risen from 12 to 70.
-In prisons, lawyers are now able to offer legal advice in a protected space.
-Women can obtain free advice from the Office for Women’s Affairs, and in Takhar, a group of qualified female lawyers have opened their own office.
-In Kunduz, six new Huqooq offices have opened since 2011, which the project has supported through the provision of training and mentoring, and a supply of legal texts and specialist publications.
-Increasing numbers of women and men are now using these offices, which underscores the success of the training: the number of cases processed rose from 1,439 in 2011 to 1,498 in 2012 and to 1,596 in 2013.
+Since the opening of the office of the Afghanistan Independent Bar Association, the number of lawyers in Kunduz has risen from 12 to 114.
+Lawyers can now provide legal advice in protected spaces inside prisons.
+Legal advice is also available to women free of charge in the Office for Women’s Affairs, and in Takhar, a group of women law graduates have opened their own office.
+In Kunduz six new Huquq offices have opened since 2011.
+Increasing numbers of citizens are taking advantage of the services of these offices.
+The number of cases being processed each year in the supported northern provinces increased from 1,439 in 2011 to more than 61,000 in 2017.